 Perspectives in Dance as Culture: Dance as Research/Research as Choreography|

 This course considers theories and methods of dance scholarship and takes a comparative approach to dance as research, research as choreography.
-This is a research methods course in which we will consider ways that knowledge is constructed and legitimated, focusing on the role of physical/somatic engagement, creativity, and performance in research.
-Problems and issues central to research pertaining to representation, authority, validity, rigor, reliability, and ethics will be addressed in the context of dance studies and critical qualitative research studies.
+Problems and issues central to research pertaining representation, validity, rigor, reliability, and ethics (among others) will be addressed in the context of dance studies and critical qualitative research studies.
 A final research project will be required.

 ||Gen Ed Area Dept:

 Readings will include writing by authors Susan Stinson, Laurel Richardson, Patti Lather, Norman Denzin, Trinh Min-Ha, Bell Hooks, Pirkho Markula, Jane Desmond, Sally Ness, Ann Cooper Albright, Michel-Rolph Truillot, Avanthi Meduri, Elizabeth Dempser, Richard Schechner, Dwight Conquorgood, Cynthia Novak, Frederick Erickson, and others.

 A written commentary on a live performance,a midterm examination, short, ungraded written assignments, a final research paper and a "performance/ethnographic" project.

 Students will engage in a semester-long investigation of either a movement phenomenon or cultural practice of their choosing.
 NO prior experience in dance, performance studies, or anthropology required.
 Students should contact the instructor for permission into this course.